Naww137/Syndat/README.md

 The basis for the python package structure used in this project can be found [here](https://packaging.python.org/en/latest/tutorials/packaging-projects/)

 The basis for the sphinx documentation used in this project can be found [here](https://betterprogramming.pub/auto-documenting-a-python-project-using-sphinx-8878f9ddc6e9)

+## Examples

+For examples on how to use this package, see the examples folder from the main directory.
+Within that folder, the "exec" ipython notebook steps through the generation and visualization of a sythetic experimental dataset.